Greater South Jersey ChorusAbout Us

 Greater South Jersey Chorus History

 Established in 1992, Greater South Jersey Chorus (GSJC) is an auditioned, mixed voice ensemble embracing a diverse range of choral genres that has earned widespread respect for its richly varied repertoire, beautiful sound, and thoughtful interpretations.
 Singers perform in the full chorus and a smaller chamber ensemble, representing a vibrant mix of amateur and professional musicians drawn from throughout the Delaware Valley.
 Greater South Jersey Chorus is a 501(c)3 nonprofit, singer-managed organization.
 A board of trustees composed of chorus members and community professionals is its governing body.
-In its 25th anniversary year, the chorus remains committed to bringing quality musical performances to a broad audience throughout the region in addition to expanding our community service initiatives in the area.
+After more than 25 years, the chorus remains committed to bringing quality musical performances to a broad audience throughout the region in addition to expanding our community service initiatives in the area.

 The chorus focuses on performing large masterworks with esteemed orchestra and guest soloists from the region.
 Recent performances include works by Bach, Orff, Handel, Mozart, Lauridsen, Poulenc, and Gjeilo.
 Performances also feature a broad range of multicultural, traditional, and contemporary choral pieces.
 GSJC has premiered several original compositions by former Artistic Director Dean Rishel, noted composers Frank Staneck, Michael Hegeman, Michael Karmon, and, most recently, a commissioned work by Bob Chilcott.